graphery/grapper-doc/src/guide/starter/resume.md

 ## **Summary**

-GRAPHANE and its core component, `grapper-view`, offer a **flexible micro-framework** for creating interactive data visualizations.
-By combining declarative SVG structures with data manipulation methods, GRAPHANE enables developers and designers to build complex visualizations that respond to user input and dynamically adapt to data changes.
+GRAPPER and its core component, `grapper-view`, offer a **flexible micro-framework** for creating interactive data visualizations.
+By combining declarative SVG structures with data manipulation methods, GRAPPER enables developers and designers to build complex visualizations that respond to user input and dynamically adapt to data changes.

 ### **Key Advantages**